CodeWritingCow/hrnyc20-mvp-map-app/README.md

 ## TODO
 - When user clicks a marker, the app displays URLs to news stories related to the incident.
+- Add option to display gun homicides from different years.

 ## Author
 **Gary Pang** - [codewritingcow.com](http://codewritingcow.com)